kaBeech/tensort/README.md

     6. Assemble a top Register by Making Records from the Top Bits on each Tensorstack and sort the Records.

     7. Remove the Top Bit from the top Byte in the top Tensorstack and add it to the final Sorted List.
+If the top Byte has more than one But in it stll, Re-sort the Byte for good measure (technically this is running the algorithm on different arguments - if anyone wants to me about this I'll update this README)

     8. If the top Byte in the top Tensorstack is empty, remove the Record that points to it from its Tensor's Register.
 If the Tensor is empty, remove